 Hildegard of Bingen, Catholic Saint, Doctor of the Church, & Benedictine Nun

 Our whirlwind tour will then begin in 11th century Europe, meeting up with the medieval German nun, Hildegard of Bingen.
 We will delve into some of her varied works so you can capture her essence and see what the stir is about concerning her.

-So, you see, this class is for everyone who wants to “find God in all things,” one of the sayings, St. Ignatius of Loyola is famous for.
-It is for those with a curiosity about Christian mystics and those who want to learn more about the heritage of Christian mysticism and how it can benefit us in the 21st century.
+So, you see, this class is for everyone who wants to “find God in all things,” one of the famous sayings from St. Ignatius of Loyola.
+It is a class for those with a curiosity about Christian mystics, for those who want to learn more about the heritage of Christian mysticism, and how it all can benefit us in the 21st century.
 I hope you will join me in this class.
-May peace and blessings be with you.
+It costs you nothing but your time.

 Who this course is for:

 - This is a course designed for students new to and curious about Christian mystics